bxparks/AceRoutine/src/ace_routine/cli/README.md

   lines (terminated by newline), words (separated by whitespace), and integers.
-* `CommandDispatcher` - a class that uses the `SerialReader` and the `AceRoutine` library to read command lines from the `Serial` port, parse the command line, then dispatch to the appropriate `CommandHandler` object to perform the associated command.
+* `CommandDispatcher` - a class that uses the `SerialReader` and the `AceRoutine` library to read command lines from the `Serial` port, parse the command line string, then dispatch to the appropriate `CommandHandler` to perform the associated command.

 These classes were initially created to experiment on and validate the `AceRoutine` API but they seem to be useful as an independent library.
 They may